Hitman (2016 video game): World of Assassination trilogy

 A sequel titled Hitman 2 was released by Warner Bros.
 Interactive Entertainment in November 2018 for PlayStation 4, Windows, and Xbox One.
 "Hitman: Legacy Pack" was released on 9 November 2018 as DLC for Hitman 2; all of the missions from the first season of the game were made available in the new game with the improved game mechanics used in Hitman 2.
 IO Interactive developed and published another sequel, Hitman 3, which was released in January 2021, and concludes the story arc started in Hitman.

 A digital-only collection of all the games from the World of Assassination trilogy was released on 20 January 2022.
 It features Hitman 3 as well as access passes to play the content from Hitman 2 and Hitman inside Hitman 3.
 A Premium Add-Ons bundle includes all DLC for the games, excluding the "Seven Deadly Sins" DLC from Hitman 3.
-The Hitman Trilogy bundle can be found on the PS4 and PS5, Xbox Series X/S, Steam and Epic Games.
+The Hitman Trilogy bundle can be found on the PS4 and PS5, Xbox Series X/S, Steam and The Epic Games Store.
 Hitman 3 was rebranded as Hitman: World of Assassination on January 26, 2023, with all content from the previous two games imported to Hitman 3 free of charge.
-The original Hitman was delisted from sales.
+This made the game available on Stadia and the original Hitman was delisted from sales.